- 1. How does salary sacrificing work?

 - Your HR department/employer.
 If you work for a large employer it is likely they have salary sacrifice arrangements in place for other employees.
 If you work for a smaller employer, they may or may not have experience with salary sacrificing.

 - Your accountant.
-If you plan to make substantial salary sacrifice contributions it is worthwhile getting tax advice on the strategy, noting that an accountant can provide tax advice (if a registered tax agent), but may need an Australian Financial Services licence to provide super-related advice (see SuperGuide article SMSF advice: Is your accountant still allowed to help your fund?).
+If you plan to make substantial salary sacrifice contributions it is worthwhile getting tax advice on the strategy, noting that an accountant can provide tax advice (if a registered tax agent), but may need an Australian Financial Services licence to provide certain super-related advice (see SuperGuide article SMSF advice: Is your accountant still allowed to help your fund?).